 Palmer Island Lighthouse in Massachusetts: Keeper Loses Wife During New England’s Worst Hurricane in 1938

-New England’s worst hurricane occurred on the 21st of September in 1938, with little warning as high tides and fierce winds generated massive tidal surges sweeping into the harbor.
+New England’s worst hurricane occurred on September 21st, 1938, with little warning.
+High tides and fierce winds generated massive tidal surges sweeping into the harbor.
 On that miserable afternoon, as giant waves began to sweep over the island, Keeper Small had his wife take shelter in the oil house, which was located on the highest level of the island.
 He helped her secure a canvas bag around her neck and under her blouse, which contained their life savings of around $8,000.

 As the winds increased, the keeper made his way to the lighthouse tower but was hit by a monstrous wave that swept him out the door from the island.
 Trying to swim between the dangerous floating wreckage, he was hit by a large piece of timber and was severely hurt.
-His wife Mabel saw her husband being swept out into the waters, and being an expert boatwoman, left the oil house and tried to unlash the boat to save her husband.
+His wife, Mabel, saw her husband being swept out into the waters.
+Being an expert boatwoman, she left the oil house and tried to unlash the boat to save her husband.
 As she was preparing her rescue, a giant wave smashed into the boathouse, carrying the structure and her away into the raging waters.

 Keeper Small was able to make it back to the island, barely conscious, and believed his wife was safe in the oil house, which was still standing.
 Somehow, he managed to return to the island and believed his wife was safe in the oil house, which was still standing.
 He was so severely hurt from being smashed around in the wreckage of demolished boats and house material he could barely walk.
 He crawled up to the lighthouse tower, ensuring the light would keep burning during the storm, and started the foghorn as a sign of distress for help.
 He remained in the tower that night, collapsed, and waited for help.
 Mariners from the local boatyard in Fairhaven heard the foghorn and rescued him.
 The oil house was the only other building standing, but there was no trace of his wife.
 He was initially brought to St. Luke’s hospital, suffering from exhaustion and exposure.